ibm-cloud-docs/watson-assistant/deploy-phone-cxone.md

     - If **Invalid**, check your credentials and enter each again.

-    - If credentials are correct, the **Save and exit** button becomes clickable.
+    - If the credentials are correct, the **Save and exit** button becomes clickable.

     Click **Save and exit**.